ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 - *sensitivity and specificity*, if working with a **diagnostic** test
   - refer to the quality of the text
 - *FPR and FNR*, **otherwise**
-  - refer to the name of the classes
+  - refer to the name of the class

 No good reasons .note[imho] for using Type I and Type II error:
 - what do they refer to?